"One week before Munich my mum was washing their shirts, the following week she was polishing coffins."

 People worked for nothing to keep the club going

 Seven players were dead when United played Wednesday, and Duncan Edwards died days later.
 Manager Matt Busby remained seriously ill and was twice given his last rites.
 Assistant Jimmy Murphy had not travelled with the team because he was managing Wales at the time - and he took over for the rest of the season.
-He made signings and promoted youngsters but league form understandably suffered and the team finished 11th.
+He made signings and promoted youngsters but league form understandably suffered and the team finished ninth.

 Goalkeeper Harry Gregg and defender Bill Foulkes came home quite quickly - Jimmy Murphy had gone over and brought them back overland.
 Both played against Wednesday and I have always been amazed at the strength of Harry and Bill to play so quickly.